 Bacula Enterprise Edition brings management flexibility to your tape backup system with a variety of options: simple command line or powerful online interface — BWeb Management Suite.

-The following tape drives are used in the above libraries and are known to work with Bacula Enterprise Edition tape backup solution:
+The following tape drives are used in the above libraries and are known to work with Bacula Enterprise Edition tape backup solutions:

 Bacula Enterprise Edition also offers: